sqlfluff/sqlfluff/docs/source/guides/contributing/git.rst

 For this I switch back to the website, as it is there you will be communicating with reviewers.
 To get this stage started you need to create a pull request.
-Go to the [repository on the GitHub website](https://github.com/sqlfluff/sqlfluff), make sure your branch is selected, then click the Pull request link and follow the instructions.
+Go to the `SQLFluff responsitory on GitHub`_, make sure your branch is selected, then click the Pull request link and follow the instructions.
 This will notify the reviewers who will help you to get your changes live.

+.. _`SQLFluff responsitory on GitHub`: https://github.com/sqlfluff/sqlfluff

 Keeping the forked repository up to date
 """"""""""""""""""""""""""""""""""""""""

 The main branch of your fork should be kept in sync with the original repository (rebased).
 Especially before you create any branches to make edits.
-Details on how to do this are in the [Resyncing your main branch to upstream](#resyncing-your-main-branch-to-upstream) section.
+Details on how to do this are in the :ref:`resyncing_to_upstream` section.

 Making your own edits
 """""""""""""""""""""

-This is done in the exact same way as [before](#making-your-own-edits-creating-a-branch).
+This is done in the exact same way as before (i.e. in :ref:`github_desktop_creating_a_branch`).
 Create a branch from your master (make sure master is up to date using the above process), publish the branch, edit the files in the branch, commit your edits, push back to GitHub.

-With a forked repository the process to get your edits accepted is about the same as [before](#getting-your-changes-accepted).
+With a forked repository the process to get your edits accepted is about the same as before (i.e. in :ref:`getting_your_changes_accepted`).
 Go to the web page for your copy of the repository and create a pull request.

+.. _glossary_of_git_terms:

 Glossary of terms
 -----------------